TheSpicyMeatball/react-nanny/README.md

 <h4>Examples</h4>

 ```
-// Ensure that one of the following is true: there is markup with content, a 'CustomComponent', or a different custom component that has children
+// Ensure that one of the following is true at some level of depth for the children:
+//  There is markup with content
+//  A 'CustomComponent' is provided
+//  A different custom component that has children
 noEmptyChildrenDeep(component, { ignore: ['CustomComponent'], rejectCustom: false, rejectEmptyCustom: true })
 ```